 Well, you may consider this as my “Generic February Blog” covering Spring and Valentine’s Day.
 Neither I am a huge fan or expert of (respectively) In my defense regarding the “spring” thing, I am dang allergic, and the allergy queen rules the spring kingdom!
 GRRR!

 And my (lack of experience) is somewhat my creation.
 Let’s assume (for the sake of context, and save my life) I am a good for dang nothing straight broad with everything a man does NOT wanna deal with.
-TBH, I generally don’t treat other peoples’ opinions as absolute, but this “opinion” about me from a dude-friend of mine, or you can say was (well I “thought to be”) my boyfriend at one dang naive point of my life.
+TBH, I generally don’t treat other peoples’ opinions as absolute, but this “opinion” about me from a dude-friend of mine, or you can say was (well, (according to him) I “thought” was) my boyfriend at one dang naive point of my life.
 That dark and crazy limbo time of switching between vet school to engineering school till the whole freshman year.
 Dang!
 It’s kinda self explanatory!
 A frustrated (almost) college freshman grilled in the burning reality all at once (ah the caustic flames of South Asian “values”, misogyny, and financial trauma).

 Oh, did I mention he also said, “You’re a good friend and great human being” while expressing his opinion how unfit I was to be a straight amorous interest?
 My apologies, for he “sincerely” said that.
 I don’t hold it against him though.
 It’s his observation, and he just wanted to “not soil” a friendship that we had before I apparently “stared imagining things that weren’t there”.
 He’s happily married now and his wife lady managed to give him hope that he lost in a bad breakup before my naive days (ah “teenage dreams“).

-The reason why I considered his “opinions” because, my bros (male friends I have never had any crush on, and vice verse, yes they admit) have always had similar remarks.
+The reason why I considered his “opinions” because, my male friends without any awkward amorous tensions have always had similar remarks.
 Like I am “repulsive” as an amorous interest to “most men” around.
 Well, apart the creepy and predatory asshats.
 Generally I don’t regret it.
 I never had any “fantasy” of “one true love” for myself.
 My only man-crush IRL (also happily married now), a true gentleman he is, thought I was a dude (even though I changed my gender info in FB, (which I generally keep “male” to fend off the creeps, and boy it works) for me, it’s was HARD!
 I never feel comfortable as a “female” there, I know where dress and makeups are found, the shitty advertises can suck my imaginary dick!).
 Even though I literally sat in the next table to his one almost every single day in college.

 Seems like I’m cursed/destined with men majoring in Electrical and Electronics Engineering!
 The first dude ever to approach me for an amorous courtship back in middle school, that “supposed” boyfriend, and pièce de résistance, the IRL man-crush- it can’t be a coincidence anymore, CAN IT (actually the first and last one became classmates in college)?